 9. His family are Irish

-Ed's grandparents hail from Gorey in Co.
-Wexford (Nancy Mulligan is, in fact, his granny), while his Galway cousin, Laura Sheeran, is also a musician.
-He makes sure to schedule family time when he pops over to Ireland for a visit, and was the guest of honour at Laura's wedding in Spiddal.
+His grandparents hail from Gorey in Co.
+Wexford, while his Galway cousin Laura Sheeran is also a musician.
+He makes sure to schedule family time when he pops over to Ireland for a visit, and was the guest of honour at Laura's wedding in Spiddal last year.

 Ed wrote the One Direction song Little Things and has been pictured having the craic with Niall Horan.